spiritix/lada-cache/README.md

 ## Contributing

-Bug reports, feature requests and code contributions are welcome.
+Contributions in any form are welcome.
 Please consider the following guidelines before submitting pull requests:

-- Coding style must be followed (mostly PSR-2 with some differences)
+- **Coding standard** - It's mostly [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) with some differences.
-- Tests must be submitted
+- **Add tests!** - Your PR won't be accepted if it doesn't have tests.
-- [Create an issue](https://github.com/spiritix/lada-cache/issues/new) for discussion before submitting a PR
+- **Create feature branches** - I won't pull from your master branch.

 ## License